neelchauhan/mpd-x/docs/mpd32.md

 ## []{#32}4.11.
 Dynamic Authorization[]{#dynauth}

-After session has been first time authorized by AAA subsystem, Mpd provides you several ways to affect it\'s further operation.
+After session has been first time authorized by AAA subsystem, mpdx provides you several ways to affect it\'s further operation.
 Process of affecting established session called dynamic authorization.